Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 The Lullaby Trust

-UK charity providing expert advice on safer sleep for babies and emotional support for bereaved families.
-Offers specialist bereavement support for families affected by SIDS.
+Charity providing expert advice on safer sleep for babies and specialist bereavement support for families affected by sudden infant death.

 function toggleSection(id){const c=document.getElementById(id);const h=c.previousElementSibling;const e=c.classList.contains('active');if(e){c.classList.remove('active');h.classList.remove('active');h.setAttribute('aria-expanded','false')}else{c.classList.add('active');h.classList.add('active');h.setAttribute('aria-expanded','true')}} document.addEventListener('DOMContentLoaded',function(){const h=document.querySelector('.sh');h.addEventListener('keydown',function(e){if(e.key==='Enter'||e.key===' '){e.preventDefault();this.click()}})});